updawg/Alpaca/INSTALL.md

 ## Installation (Other)

 Follow the same steps as the **`D2GFEx`** installation, but add the **`Alpaca.dll`** to whatever DLL loader you are using.
-Alpaca has only been tested for Standalone/D2GFEx/or Dark Alliance/Dreamlands compatibility.
+Alpaca has only been tested for compatibility with the Alpaca Launcher and D2GFEx.
 It should work with other systems but compatibility is not guaranteed.

 ## Adding Custom DLLs